 Boarding is an integral part of Appleby's curriculum and is available for Grades 9 to 12.
-The Residential Life Programme's mission is to promote and provide for boarders' academic, social, cultural and personal growth within a safe and inclusive residential community, with particular emphasis on the school's six Pillars of Strength.
+The Boarding Life Programme's mission is to promote and provide for boarders' academic, social, cultural and personal growth within a safe and inclusive residential community, with particular emphasis on the school's six Pillars of Strength.

 Central to this mission is the development of mutual understanding, respect and responsibility in a supportive living and learning community.
-As a boarding community which seeks to fully integrate students from all over the world, the Residential Life Curriculum especially seeks to promote understanding across different cultural, linguistic, and national backgrounds.
+As a boarding community which seeks to fully integrate students from all over the world, the Boarding Life Curriculum especially seeks to promote understanding across different cultural, linguistic, and national backgrounds.

 - Students come from across Canada and more than 40 countries around the world.

 - Boarders live together, fostering an environment of intercultural leaning, mutual respect, moral growth and academic networking.

 - Within a supportive and structured environment, students learn more about themselves as they grow together while contributing to residential life on campus and the Oakville community at large.

 - Boarding nurtures lifelong friendships and commitment to Appleby College.

 - By living away from home, students develop a sense of independence, responsibility and skills that lead to success at university and beyond.